“Life in Panama is like being on a never-ending summer vacation.”

 Nanette visited many Latin American countries before settling in David, Panama’s second-largest city, in 2012.
 As a researcher and writer for International Living, Nanette has her pulse on nearby Boquete as well as the gorgeous Chiriquí coastline, and she’ll give you the inside line on this opportunity-rich part of Panama.

 Rosalind Baitel—Promises Panama

-Roz Baitel has lived in Panama for more than 30 years.
+Roz Baitel has lived in Panama for well more than 30 years.
 She and her husband Allan Baitel (president of Kol Shearith Israel Congregation and vice commodore of Linton Bay marina) raised two children (now grown) in Panama.
 In 1999, Roz opened Promises Consignment Boutique—the first and only consignment boutique in Panama dedicated to charity fundraising.
-She'll offer her insights how to best adapt culturally in Panama and reveal the opportunities, benefits and challenges of starting a business in Panama.
+She’ll offer her insights and explain how to best adapt culturally in Panama.

 Dr. Debbie Wong, MD, Punta Pacifica Hospital

 Dr. Debbie is an internationally trained and board-certified surgeon at Panama’s esteemed Punta Pacifica Hospital, affiliated with Johns Hopkins Medicine in the U.S. She’ll offer you her analysis of the healthcare market in Panama and discuss your healthcare options there.

 John McGee—President/CEO, Expat Global Medical

 John’s focus is on implementing quality, affordable, and customized health insurance strategies to benefit your individual needs when you decide to live overseas.
 He’ll be on hand to explain your best options for private global medical insurance.